 - For the defence itself the candidate should prepare a presentation of 20-30 minutes, outlining a summary of the Research Paper research, methodology, outcomes, and conclusions, as appropriate.
 A question period follows the presentation, with questions posed by the committee and supervisor and then by members of the audience.
-After the question period, the candidate and the audience will be asked to leave the room while the committee determines the Research Paper defence decision.
+After the question period, the student and the audience will be asked to leave the room while the Examination Committee determines the Research Paper defence decision.
 Defence categories used in the Faculty of Environment are outlined below.
 The decision of the committee is indicated on the Research Paper Report, which is to be completed by the supervisor and returned to the Graduate Program Administrator for retention in the student’s file.
 The possible defence decisions are:

 - Research Paper may require typographical and/or minor editorial corrections to be made to the satisfaction of the supervisor (see bold type below).

 - ACCEPTED WITH MINOR MODIFICATIONS

 - Research Paper requires minor changes in substance or major editorial changes which are to be made to the satisfaction of members of the Examining Committee designated by the Committee.
 Normally such changes should be completed within four (4) weeks of the date of the examination.